-In handwriting analysis, a writer with straight slant (with moderate pressure) invariably uses judgment to make decisions.
+In handwriting analysis, a writer with straight writing (with moderate pressure) invariably uses his intellect to make decisions.
 He is ruled by his head, not heart.
 Some may see him as cold or unemotional.
 It’s not true.
 He does have emotions but has no need to express them.
 The writer does not express emotions until they become extreme or build up over time.

 Similarly, people with a certain left slant (Picture C) also desist from being emotional.
 They are socially withdrawn and all emotions are reserved for their personal lives.
 Unless their signatures indicate that they will be bubbly in public, such writers are detached and withdrawn most of the time.